urosg3/zatamnjenje/readme.txt

-=== Site Blackout ===
-Contributors: eagerterrier, djcp
-Tags: activism, blackout, 503
-Requires at least: 2.5
-Tested up to: 3.3.1
 Stable tag: trunk

 Adds temporary 503 status and customisable page on your site to automatically black it out.
+For #stojimuzvranjske

 == Description ==